 - 1.)
 Continue the student's education in the school of origin for the duration of homelessness in any case in which a family becomes homeless between academic years or during the academic school year - 2.)
 For the remainder of the academic year, if the child becomes permanently housed during an academic year - 3.)
-Enroll students in an public school that non-homeless students who live in the attendance area in which the child or youth is actually living are eligible to attend comply, to the extent feasible, with the request made by the parent or guardian regarding school selection, shall attempt to minimize disruptions and shall maintain the highest possible degree of continuity in programs for all homeless students.
-The choice regarding placement shall be made regardless of whether the child or youth lives with the homeless parents or has been temporarily placed elsewhere.
+Enroll students in a public school that non-homeless students who live in the attendance area in which the child or youth is actually living are eligible to attend